uplink-systems/powershell-modules/UplinkSystems.Terraform/README.md

 #### 1.1.1

 BUG FIX:
-* <code>Install-Terraform.ps1</code>: fixed a bug where available Terraform version could not be detected cause by a faulty parameter.
+* <code>Install-Terraform.ps1</code>: fixed a bug where available Terraform version could not be detected caused by a faulty parameter.

 #### 1.1.0